bcebere/ite-api/src/ite/algs/README.md

 The constructor accepts the following parameters:

- - `mode`: Mandatory name for the model to use.
+ - `model`: Mandatory name for the model to use.
 Can be from `["GANITE", "GANITE_TORCH", "CMGP"]`.
- - **kwargs: Any relevant parameter for the chosen model is directly fowarded to its constructor.
+ - **kwargs: Any relevant parameter for the chosen model is directly forwarded to its constructor.

 It exposes the following methods: